 As the taxi drove into the main street (Connaught Road Central), I looked out of the side window and examined my immediate surroundings.
 Witnessing the aftermath of violence—political slogans sprayed onto buildings, dismantled trash cans, and scattered debris, I was heavy-hearted. and ached.
 Somehow, it reminded me of The Purge.

 Leaving behind the chaotic backdrop, I peered at the stranger sitting next to me every so often.
 She remained serene and quiet this whole time without displaying much emotion on her face.
 Perhaps the protest was not all that upsetting compared to her painful recollection of World War II.
 Though, with her presence, I felt a heartwarming sense of calm I was much grateful for during a night of chaos.

 Without too many detours, the taxi arrived at her destination, Babington Path.
 She struggled her way out while thanking me again and again.
 In my seat, I watched her hobble up the slope in front of her apartment building, wondering if she had anyone waiting for her.

-I finally reached home, hugging my worried mother who had been watching the protest on the news all night.
+I reached home, hugging my worried mother who had been watching the protest on the news all night.
 I ended my night with a comforting, warm shower and headed to bed.